Black hole ringdown spectroscopy of curvature-coupled scalar and pseudoscalar fields: Data analysis

-We analyze the ringdown signals using \texttt{pyRing} \cite{pyRing}, a Python package for time-domain black-hole spectroscopy \cite{pyRing_01, pyRing_02, pyRing_03}.
-To avoid contamination from nonlinear effects present during the merger phase \cite{Cheung:2022rbm, Mitman:2022qdl}, we begin our analysis at a time $10M_z$ after the peak of the strain amplitude.
-Both the peak time and the total mass $M_z$ can be estimated \emph{a priori} by analyzing the full gravitational-wave signal assuming general relativity, and these values are available from the data release accompanying~\cite{LIGOScientific:2020tif}.
-Following standard procedures in black-hole spectroscopy \cite{Maenaut:2024oci, LIGOScientific:2020tif, LIGOScientific:2021sio}, we fix the sky location to the maximum-likelihood value obtained from full-signal parameter estimation; this is legitimate, as modifications from quadratic gravity do not affect the inferred sky position or luminosity distance.
-We prescribe a uniform prior on the following parameters, following~\cite{Maenaut:2024oci}: $M_z \in [10, 500]\,M_{\odot}$, $a \in [0, 0.93]$, $|A^{P/N,q}_{nlm}| \in [0, 50]$, and $\phi^{P/N,q}_{nlm} = \arg (A^{P/N,q}_{nlm}) \in [0, 2\pi]$.
-For the luminosity distance $d_L$, we use uniform priors bounded by the 95\% credible interval of the posterior distribution reported by the LIGO-Virgo-KAGRA collaborations.
-The redshift is related to $d_L$ through the linear approximation $z = H_0 d_L$, where $H_0=67.9 ~\rm km ~s^{-1} ~ Mpc^{-1}$ is the Planck 2015 value of the Hubble constant \cite{Planck:2015fie}.
-This is a good approximation for the low-redshift sources considered in our analysis.
-The prior of $\ell$ is uniform in $[0, 500]$~km.
-However, to ensure consistency with the small-coupling approximation and to avoid unphysical waveforms (e.g.~with exponentially-growing ringdown amplitudes), we exclude values of $\ell$ corresponding to $\zeta > 1$ or $\text{Im} (\omega) \geq 0$.
-The posteriors are sampled with 4096 live points and we estimate the posterior using a kernel density estimator.
-We have checked that our results are robust to the starting time of the ringdown analysis, the prior used on the astrophysical parameters, and the small-coupling approximation, as we show below.
+We analyze the ringdown signals using \texttt{pyRing} \cite{pyRing}, a Python package for time-domain black hole spectroscopy \cite{pyRing_01, pyRing_02, pyRing_03}.
+To reduce contamination from nonlinear dynamics during the early postmerger phase \cite{Cheung:2022rbm, Mitman:2022qdl}, the analysis begins at a time $10M_z$ after the peak of the strain amplitude \cite{pyRing_03}.
+The peak time and remnant mass $M_z$ are estimated \emph{a priori} from full-signal analyses assuming general relativity and are available in the public data releases accompanying each event \cite{LIGOScientific:2020tif, LIGOScientific:2020tif, LIGOScientific:2026wpt}.
+Following standard procedures in black hole spectroscopy \cite{Maenaut:2024oci, LIGOScientific:2020tif, LIGOScientific:2020tif, LIGOScientific:2026wpt}, we fix the sky location and inclination angle to the maximum-likelihood values inferred from full-signal parameter estimation.
+This approximation is justified because these extrinsic parameters are only weakly correlated with the coupling parameters inferred from the ringdown spectrum.
+We prescribe a uniform prior on the following parameters, following~\cite{Maenaut:2024oci}: [$M_z \in [10, 500]\,M_{\odot}$, $a \in [0, 0.93]$, $|A^{\pm,\rm (P)}_{nlm}| \in [0, 50]$, and $\phi^{\pm,\rm (P)}_{nlm} = \arg (A^{\pm,\rm (P)}_{nlm}) \in [0, 2\pi]$].
+For the luminosity distance $d_L$, we use uniform priors bounded by the 95\% credible interval of the posterior distribution reported by the LIGO-Virgo-KAGRA Collaborations.
+The luminosity distance $d_L$ is converted to redshift assuming a $\Lambda$CDM cosmology, with $H_0=67.9 ~\rm km ~s^{-1} ~ Mpc^{-1}$ the Planck 2015 value of the Hubble constant \cite{Planck:2015fie}.
+The prior on the coupling length scale is taken to be uniform in $\ell \in [0,500]~{\rm km}$.
+To maintain consistency with the perturbative small-coupling treatment, we exclude parameter regions corresponding to $\zeta > 1$.
+We also discard parameter combinations yielding $\mathrm{Im}(\omega)\geq0$, which lie outside the validity regime of the damped-ringdown model adopted here.
+Posterior sampling is performed using 4096 live points, and posterior distributions are reconstructed using kernel density estimation.
+Additional robustness studies examining the dependence on the ringdown start time, astrophysical priors, and small-coupling assumptions are presented in the Supplementary Materials.